ableyjoe/draft-jabley-dnsop-missing-mname/draft-jabley-dnsop-missing-mname.md

 The convention described in this document provides no additional security risks to DNS zone or server administrators.

-Name servers which do not support Dynamic Updates for the zones they host might experience a security benefit from reduced DNS UPDATE traffic, the absence of that traffic provides additional headroom in network bandwidth and server capacity for legitimate query types.
+Name servers which do not support Dynamic Update for the zones they host might experience a security benefit from reduced DNS UPDATE traffic by including an empty SOA.MNAME in those zones, since the absence of that unwanted traffic might provide additional headroom in network bandwidth and server capacity for legitimate and intended DNS traffic.

 Clients that normally send DNS UPDATE messages might see a security benefit from not leaking the information contained within those